 An online presentation by the Hubei-based artist and writer Ou Ning on his current research project “Utopian Field,” which examines experiments in communitarianism that developed in diverse corners of the world from 19th century through the present.
-In addition to sharing examples from his field work into rural reconstruction projects, hippie communes, and countryside art projects around the globe, Ou Ning also explores how these communities responded to past crises, such as the Panic of 1837, WWI, and the 1929 Great Depression.
+In addition to sharing examples from his field work into rural reconstruction projects, hippie communes, and countryside art projects around the globe, Ou Ning also explored how these communities responded to past crises, such as the Panic of 1837, WWI, and the 1929 Great Depression.

 Ou Ning is an artist, film maker, curator, writer, publisher and activist, currently based in Jingzhou, China.
 He is the director of two documentary films San Yuan Li (2003) and Meishi Street (2006), was the chief curator of Shenzhen & Hong Kong Bi-city Biennale of Urbanism and Architecture (2009), a jury member of Benesse Prize at 53rd Venice Biennale (2009), member of Asian Art Council of the Guggenheim Museum (2011), chief editor of the literary journal Chutzpah!
 (2011-2013), founder of the Bishan Commune (2011-2016) and School of Tillers (2015-2016), visiting professor of GSAPP, Columbia University (2016-2017) and research fellow of Center for Arts, Design and Social Research (2019-2020).